Skip to content

 Kota Kinabalu Itinerary: The Ultimate 5 Day Adventure Guide

 Kota Kinabalu is as exotic as it sounds.
 If the name conjures up visions of headhunters, indigenous tribes, and people living in the jungles hunting food with blowpipes, you are spot on.
 That’s how it used to be.
-And deep in the jungle that still exits.
+And deep in the jungle, that still exists.

 But that is not the KK of today.